-As of January 31, 2002, we had approximately 800 employees.
-A majority of our employees are scientists, engineers or technicians engaged in research and development and marketing support services.
+As of January 31, 2003, we had approximately 900 employees.
+A majority of our employees are scientists, engineers or technicians engaged in research and development, sales and marketing, and operations.
 We consider our relationship with our employees to be good.
 Our employees in the United States are not covered by any collective bargaining agreement.
 Our employees outside the United States are entitled to severance and other benefits mandated under local laws.